 Domain parking is an unfamiliar term for the majority of web users — yet it’s something most of us have likely stumbled across at some point while navigating the depths of the internet.
 Sometimes referred to as cash parking, this online entrepreneurial strategy is an effective way to generate extra cash if executed correctly.

-But what is domain parking exactly?
+So, what does parked domain mean?
 Domain parking, aka cash parking, is the leveraging of advertisements on a parked web domain to generate revenue while that domain is otherwise inactive.
 Similar to affiliate advertising, you make money based on how many users land on your site and click the advertisements.

 To be clear, parked websites are completely non-functioning except for a landing page that contains ads.